ELGAS Knowledge Hub

 Keeping the area around the gas hot water system clear

-It’s important to have good ventilation for the system to operate at maximum efficiency.
+It’s important to have good ventilation for the gas hot water system to operate at maximum efficiency.

 Watching for leaks and drips

-Always check if the cold water intake and hot water output are leaking or dripping in your continuous gas hot water system.
+Always check if the cold water intake and hot water output are leaking or dripping in your tankless water heater NZ (continuous gas hot water NZ).

 You can inspect the inlet and output at the bottom of the unit, check for leaks, and have a professional address any issues found immediately.